 - Any early damage or defects.

-From a user view, these details matter.
-If Marcus and I struggle to carry a king size up one flight, we mention that.
-If Mia can move a full size alone without risk, that matters too.
+These details matter in real life.
+If Marcus and I struggle to carry a king-size mattress up a flight of stairs, we note it.
+If Mia can move a full-size mattress on her own without much risk, we note that too.

-We do not score performance here, yet we document practical issues that affect real buyers.
+We do not score performance here, but we do record the practical issues buyers face before the first night.

 Setup and Foundation